Evolution towards quasi-equilibrium in nematic liquid crystals studied through decoherence of multi-spin multiple-quantum coherences: Introduction

-We studied the irreversible attenuation of the NMR signals in refocusing experiments (MREV \cite{SegZam2013} and Magic Echo \cite{gonzalez11}), and observed that the irreversible decoherence and the development of QE take place within the same characteristic time scale.
-That is, over an intermediate time scale, considerably earlier than the one dictated by thermal processes.
-Further theoretical work \cite{gonzalez11,SegZam2013,SegZam2011} indicated that a small cluster of interacting spins, viewed as an open quantum system coupled to a correlated environment, can indeed undergo irreversible adiabatic decoherence, just as the experimentally observed in LC.
-A very important feature predicted by this theoretical proposal is that decoherence is controlled by the eigenfrequencies of the spin part of the {\em interaction} Hamiltonian rather than those of the system Hamiltonian.
-This phenomenon implies a kind of {\em selection} (induced by the coupling with the environment) since each element of the density operator decays with a characteristic time, scaled by the corresponding eigenvalue differences, and was accordingly called ``eigen-selection'' \footnote{This designation, inspired in the name {\em einselection}, coined by W. Zurek to introduce environment induced superselection \cite{zurek03}, was chosen to emphasize the fact that decoherence is governed by the spectral properties of the spin-environment interaction Hamiltonian.
-It is worth to notice that such dependence of decoherence on the interaction Hamiltonian has already been pointed out by Mozyrsky and Privman \cite{privman98}, who studied decoherence of a general quantum system coupled with environment modeled by a bosonic heat bath.}.
-The occurrence of this effect was experimentally observed on the single-spin single-quantum spectra of some nematic LC \cite{SegZam2013}.
-The experiment showed that the higher frequency components of the spectra of the reverted signals attenuate with a higher rate than the lower frequency components, and this behaviour cannot be attributed to experimental non-idealities (non-reverted terms, pulse setting errors, etc).
+Experiments on NMR signal refocusing \cite{SegZam13,GzzSegZam11} showed that irreversible decoherence and development of QE take place within the same characteristic timescale.
+Further theoretical and experimental work \cite{SegZam11,SegZam13,GzzSegZam11,SegGzzZam_Annals21} indicated that a small cluster of interacting spins, viewed as an open quantum system coupled to a correlated environment, can indeed undergo irreversible adiabatic decoherence, just as the experimentally observed in LC.
+A significant feature predicted by the theoretical proposal is that decoherence is controlled by the eigenfrequencies of the spin part of the {\em interaction} Hamiltonian rather than those of the system Hamiltonian.
+This phenomenon implies a kind of {\em selection} (induced by the coupling with the environment) since each element of the density operator decays with a characteristic time, scaled by the corresponding eigenvalue differences, and was accordingly called ``eigen-selection'' \cite{footnote_eigensel}.
+This effect was experimentally observed on the single-spin single-quantum spectra of some nematic LCs \cite{SegZam13}.
+The experiment showed that the higher frequency components of the reverted signal spectra attenuate faster than the lower frequency components, and this behavior could not be attributed to experimental non-idealities (non-reverted terms, pulse setting errors, etc.).